rism-digital/verovio-reference-book/_book/05-toolkit-reference/03-toolkit-methods.md

 The number of pages depends one the page size and if encoded layout was taken into account or not.

+{% aside .warning %}This method is not available in the JavaScript distributed version of the toolkit{% endaside %}

 **Returns**

 `int` – The number of pages